oagrawal/Assessify/README.md

-Assessify | Environment: LangChain, OpenAI, Streamlit, AWS S3
+**Assessify** | Environment: LangChain, OpenAI, Streamlit, AWS S3
-• Developed a multi-agent AI system to create and review exams based on provided material, enhancing the accuracy and relevance of exam questions
+- Developed a multi-agent AI system to create and review exams based on provided material, enhancing the accuracy and relevance of exam questions
-• Built an application to specify the number of questions, difficulty level, and focus of the output for the AI agent system, resulting in a more tailored and efficient exam creation process
+- Built an application to specify the number of questions, difficulty level, and focus of the output for the AI agent system, resulting in a more tailored and efficient exam creation process

 Demo of the app: